hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 * Number of shares per participant (Public)
 * All participants' persistent EC public key (Public)
 * A threshold value
-* A predefined `SignatureSchema` that defines the type of Curve to use, and which Group of the Pairing is used for PublicKey Generation (Public)
+* A predefined `SignatureSchema` that defines the type of Curve to use, gives access to the EC primitives, and defines which Group of the Pairing is used for PublicKey Generation (Public)

 ```
 `Share`: An abstract concept having a unique identifier and an owner